bringauto/external-server/README.md

 ### Python packages

-Install the required Python packages in virtual environment by running the following
+Install the required Python packages in virtual environment by running the following:

 ```bash
 python3 -m venv .venv && \